studioushoneybadger/fullstacksearch/README.md

+run 'wrapper.py'  it will prompt you for your xai key

 # fullstacksearch
 using Grok API to search for fullstack software engineers.  checks for authenticity and ranks them based on 9 criteria.